Are you available for commission by companies and magazines?

 Also, don’t forget to link to my website: www.ohhhkaye.co.uk

-Any editing to my work is NOT allowed.
-All my work is copyrighted protected under the UK law, so if you want to make translations to another language, please ask my permission first.
+Any editing of my work is NOT allowed.
+All my work is copyright protected under UK law, so if you want to make translations to another language, please ask my permission first.

-I always wanted to be create things, I drew on everything, including my essays!
-I’m mainly self-taught, but I did "up" my skills whilst doing my BTEC on Stage Production, then changed it up a bit more at the Kent Institute of Art and Design where I studied a Foundation in Art and Design.
-From there I went onto study Graphic Design at Bath Spa University.
-You don't have to study illustration / drawing to become good at it, practice and passion can get you far.
-However, it does help to have a good understanding and education when it comes to design and branding practices.
-There is a lot to learn here.
+I always wanted to create things; I drew on everything, including my essays!
+I’m mainly self-taught, but I "upped" my skills during my BTEC in Stage Production and then changed it up a bit more at the Kent Institute of Art and Design, where I studied for a Foundation in Art and Design.
+From there I went on to study Graphic Design at Bath Spa University.
+You don't have to study illustration / drawing to become good; practice and passion can get you far.
+However, it does help to have a good education when it comes to understanding design and branding practices.

 How did you develop your style?

-I still am!
+I'm still developing my style!
 I’ve been drawing since I was really young and it is constantly evolving.
-Over the years I developed my drawing skills by taking classes, drawing a lot and trying new things.
-The tools help too: when I draw with pencils I tend to be more detailed than when I paint with gouache for example.
-My digital design are normal simple and striking as well as more stylisted.
+Over the years I've developed my drawing skills by taking classes, drawing a lot and trying new things.
+The tools make a difference too: when I draw with pencils I tend to be more detailed than when I paint with gouache, for example.
+My digital designs are normally simple and striking as well as more stylised.
 So the medium defines my style as well.

 How do you create your illustrations?